2801 RAYNER AVENUE

 Medicare appears to base its rating for staffing (that is, nurse staffing) mainly on the amount of time nurses spend with residents.
 Maryland Baptist was lower than the Maryland and U.S. averages on total nursing time per resident per day (by a matter of minutes).
 It was very close to par with the state and national norms for daily time spent by certified nursing assistants and physical therapists.
 However, it was far lower than the state and U.S. averages for resident daily time with LPNs and LVNs (licensed practical nurses, licensed vocational nurses): only 18 minutes a day - just over a third as much as the state and national averages.
 This facility did get a 4-star rating for its RN staffing (which Medicare treats as a subcategory); this facility beat the Maryland and U.S. averages (albeit only by minutes) in terms of RN time per resident per day.

 Maryland Baptist has had no federal fines or payment denials in the past three years.
 It did have a complaint inspection in May, 2016, that investigated over half a dozen issues.
-However, all of these issues were very much the same in nature: Medicare cited the facility for failure to provide a resident's medical records to the family in a timely manner; failure to update a resident's records; failure to maintain an assessment record accurately; a transcription error, etc. All of these complaints were administrative or clerical in nature: it seems that record-keeping is not this facility's strong suit.
+However, all of these issues were very much the same in nature: Medicare cited the facility for failure to provide a resident's medical records to the family promptly; failure to update a resident's records; failure to maintain an assessment record accurately; a transcription error, etc. All of these complaints were administrative or clerical in nature: it seems that record-keeping is not this facility's strong suit.
 But compared with complaints that have arisen at other Baltimore nursing homes (for instance involving physical abuse of residents), the issues at Maryland Baptist were (we think) very minor.

 It is easy to find nursing homes in Baltimore that serve well over 100 residents, both short-stay and long-stay.
 In serving so few residents (a maximum of 29) and only those in the long-stay category, Maryland Baptist Aged Home is what one might call a specialized facility.
 They do not do everything here, but - based on their quality measure scores - what they do do, they do mostly well.Baltimore Nursing Home Lawyer